 Revisit your favorite museums with the unlimited entry that comes with your Paris Pass.
-The pass comes with the ultimate freedom to exploring Paris on your own pace.
+The pass comes with the ultimate freedom to explore Paris at your own pace.

 Things to do in Paris at night

-Make sure you budget at least one night to go watch the Eiffel Tower light up and sparkle at night.
-You can watch this spectacle for free, and it's truly a beautiful sight to see.
+Make sure you budget for at least one night to go watch the Eiffel Tower light up and sparkle at night.
+You can watch this spectacle for free, and it's truly a beautiful sight.

 Things to do in Paris with kids

 If your kid is into theme parks, check out the Jardin d'Acclimatation.
 Complete with obstacle courses, puppet shows, and even a water park, there's so much to keep your kids busy.
 If you're willing to venture a little further afield, you can also spend the day at Disney Paris.

 For aquarium lovers, there's the Aquarium de Paris.
 Included in the Paris Pass, this aquarium is perfect for kids and adults alike.

 What should I avoid in Paris?

-- Avoid limiting your shopping to only the Champs Elysees: Yes, some of the nicest and most luxurious brands are there but you can shop almost anywhere in Paris!
+Don't do all of your shopping at the Champs Elysees.
+Yes, some of the nicest and most luxurious brands are there, but you can shop almost anywhere in Paris!